lnccbrown/HSSM/docs/index.md

 ```
 !!! note

 Possible solutions to any issues with installations with hssm can be located [here](https://github.com/lnccbrown/HSSM/discussions).
 We recommend leveraging an environment manager with Python 3.9~3.11 to prevent any problems with dependencies during the installation process.
+Please note that hssm is tested for python 3.9, 3.10, 3.11.
+Use other python versions with caution.
 For more detailed guidance, please refer to this [discussion](https://github.com/lnccbrown/HSSM/discussions/152).

 ### Optional dependencies